SimonPringleWallace/weather-or-not-client/README.md

   by Dark Sky.
 For this client side of the appliation, this involved passing functions as props in order to gather the necessary information from child components.
-Much of the heavy lifting however, existed in the weather-or-not-api itself, the deployed version of which may be reached[here](https://weather-or-not-api.herokuapp.com).
+Much of the heavy lifting however, existed in the weather-or-not-api itself, the deployed version of which may be reached [here](https://weather-or-not-api.herokuapp.com).

 # Future Work
   With a basic proof-of-concept completed, work will begin next on refactoring